mbianchidev/klab-cli/README.md

 ---

 Thank you for using labctl!
-If you have any questions or need further assistance, please refer to the documentation or reach out to the Discord community of KubeLabs for support.
+If you have any questions or need further assistance, please refer to the documentation or reach out to the [Discord community of KubeLab](https://discord.gg/aVEhdDDark) for support.

 ## Tools embedded in labctl
 https://github.com/mondoohq/cnquery